 At the Market this Sunday

-You’ll be entertained by Forfeit the Anchor this Sunday.
-Cam Mossop is a singer/songwriter from Port Moody B.C. who has been writing songs since he was in sixth grade.
+Cam Mossop is a singer/songwriter from Port Moody B.C.
+He’s been writing songs since he was in sixth grade.
 He plays acoustic guitar, mostly original work with a few covers in between songs to grab people’s attention.
 He believes that everyone carries a weight on their soul that they are unwilling to let go of, hence the name ‘Forfeit the Anchor’.
-Lyrics are his main artistic focus and his goal is to have people connect with his songs, and ultimately with him.
+Lyrics are his main artistic focus and his goal is to have people connect with his songs and ultimately with him.